playcanvas/developer.playcanvas.com/content/user-manual/packs/entities/components/collision.md

     <col class="property-name"></col>
     <col class="property-description"></col>
     <tr><th>Property</th><th>Description</th></tr>
+    <tr><td>Enabled</td><td>If selected and if the component is a trigger volume (because it has no sibling rigidbody component), the trigger volume will be enabled.
+Likewise, if the component does have a sibling rigidbody component, the rigidbody will be enabled.</td></tr>
     <tr><td>Type</td><td>The type of collision primitive.
 Can be:<ul><li>Box</li><li>Sphere</li><li>Capsule</li><li>Mesh</li></ul></td></tr>
     <tr><td>Half Extents</td><td>Box only.
 The half-extents of the collision box.
 This is a 3-dimensional vector: local space half-width, half-height, and half-depth.</td></tr>
     <tr><td>Axis</td><td>Capsule only.
 Aligns the capsule with the local-space X, Y or Z axis of the entity.</td></tr>